WINGSPACE PROFESSIONAL MENTORSHIP PROGRAM

 Who should apply?

-Successful applicants will be recent college graduates (or undergraduates who will graduate by July 2017) who are detail-oriented, hard-working, self-motivated and passionate about the performing arts.
+Successful applicants will be recent college graduates or the professional equivalent who are detail-oriented, hard-working, self-motivated and passionate about the performing arts.

 Applicants must reside in the greater New York metropolitan area for the duration of the mentorship.